Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

     :align: center
     :alt: figure 3

-5. You can trigger the plugin as an action item to a :ref:`workflow <ad-workflow>`.
-Following are some of the action items:
+5. You can trigger the plugin as an action item to a :ref:`workflow <ad-workflow>` and :ref:`Scenario <Create a Scenario>`.
+Following are some of the action items (as part of workflows):

+   Before triggering any action, one has to understand the parameters that goes into making an input to the active directory.

+   a. **optype (operation type)**: Refers to the kind of operations you want with the plugin.
+You can select any one from the below types:

+     i. create: Create a new user.

+     ii. delete: Delete a user only.

+     iii. update: Update object properties.

+     iv. addtogroup: Adds an existing user to a group.

+   b. **base-dn**: A base dn is the point from where a server will search for users.
+It is the main directory.
+An example base-dn would
+      be: cn=admin,dc=example,dc=com.

+   c. **CN (Common Name)**: Refers to the name of the object with attributes.

+   Following are examples of the actions (operations) mentioned above.

    a. **Create a new user**: A workflow creates a new user in the Active Directory using the plugin when a request is created.
+Here the
+      following parameters have been set:

+      i. **optype**: create (mandatory to create a new user). ii. **base-dn**: CN=User,DC=flotomate,DC=com (refers to the top level directory called **User**) iii. **CN**: Name of the object here it is Bhavin_test_User. iv.  **Properties of object Bhavin_test_User**: st and mail (AD properties).

       .. _plgm-4: